aheiX/Stochastic-Dynamic-RoRo-Ship-Cargo-Handling/README.md

 1. Prepare or update composition settings in `compositions.xlsx` (`runs` sheet).
 2. Start the main run script.

-Info: You may want to use the compositions_example.xlsx file to see how it works for a small-scale example.
+Info: You may want to use the compositions_input_example.xlsx file to see how it works for a small-scale example.

 ## Outputs